How are dental lumineers different from traditional veneers?

 What are the disadvantages?

 - If no tooth structure is removed, some feel lumineers can look “bulky”.

 - There is little room for adjustment because they are so thin.

 - Impeccable oral hygiene routine is required at home for proper maintenance.

 ( This is not as much a disadvantage as something to consider before making the investment. )

 Frequently Asked Questions about Dental Lumineers answered by Dr.Kim Polley, Your Family and Cosmetic Dentist in Lincoln, NE

 We believe that dental lumineers are one of the most versatile smile solutions out there.
 Their bright white translucence allows them to be a great teeth whitening solution.
 Similarly, they’re effective at making your smile look straight and even.
 Because lumineers aren’t offered through every dentist, our patients usually have a lot of questions about them.
 Following are some of our most frequently asked questions about lumineers.

 Essentially, lumineers are a brand of dental veneers.
 They are a little bit different from traditional veneers, however.
-As veneers, lumineers are a little thinner and shine more brightly.
-This is because of the material from which lumineers are made.
+Lumineers are a little thinner and this is because of the material from which lumineers are made.
 Dental veneers are not lumineers, but lumineers are a type of dental veneer.